iririsgoo/Instagram-Sentiment-Analysis/README.md

 > Posts Length in sentences
 > Posts Length in characters

-2. When is he most excited?

-3. What made him so?
+2. Screaming and !!!! time, and for what？

-4. Most Common Words
+3. Most Common Words (Gratitude is the attitude!)

+4. Emotion distribution

+5. Which Emotions are liked most?

+6. Comparison Word Cloud